 For students not familiar with the Greater Boston Area, choosing a location can be difficult.
 We recommend reading The Guide to Boston and consulting with your advisor about locations that best fit your needs and interests.

 Please see our Housing Website for a comprehensive list of online housing resources.

-Please also log in to MyCampus, mycampus.mspp.edu and search the Housing message board under Community Bulletin Board.
+Please also log in to MyCampus, mycampus.williamjames.edu and search the Housing message board under Community Bulletin Board.

 For non William James College housing options, boston.craigslist.org is a good resource.

 William James College does not have a dining hall.
 However, Plates Café is located on the ground floor of the building and is open Monday-Friday from 7:30 am-3:00 pm.
-Each floor is also equipped with state-of-the-art refrigerators, microwaves, toasters, and sinks that are open to the entire William James College community if you choose to bring food with you from home.
-There is also free coffee and tea available in the kitchens at all times.
+Each floor is equipped with refrigerators, microwaves and sinks that are open to the entire William James College community if you choose to bring food with you from home.

 William James College is located at One Wells Ave in Newton, MA.
 For directions and local restaurants, lodging, and transportation information, please click here.